What to ask a legal adviser

-When using a lawyer it is important that you understand what services they can provide and how you are protected if things go wrong.
+When using a legal adviser it is important that you understand what services they can provide and how you are protected if things go wrong.

-Below is a selection of questions that you can ask a potential lawyer or you can take our handy checklist with you.
+Below is a selection of questions that you can ask a potential legal adviser or you can take our handy checklist with you.

 Are you regulated?

-If a lawyer is regulated, they will have certain types of standards and protection in place, which you can look up in our types of lawyer section.
+If a legal adviser is regulated, they will have certain types of standards and protection in place, which you can look up in our types of legal adviser section.

 Do you have any professional insurance in place?